-Because it does not make a good substitute alone, you will need to combine it with another gluten-free flour to create light and fluffy bread.
+Because it does not make a good substitute alone, you will need to combine it with another gluten-free flour to create a bread that is typically light and fluffy.

 This ingredient is used more as a binding and texture agent as it helps to bind recipes together, making them easier to create and handle.
 Psyllium husk is also great at giving gluten-free bread a realistic bread texture.

 It's the perfect thing to add to your keto recipes to not only achieve that truly bread-like texture but even imitate the look of bread as well!

 Psyllium husk powder is best known for its incredibly high fiber content.
 High fiber foods have great health benefits, including, promotion of good digestion and it encourages regular bowel movements!
 Psyllium husks can also take the place of fiber supplements.

 In addition, it can even help to lower cholesterol, balance blood sugar, and fuel the good gut bacteria in your digestive tract.
 Studies have shown that psyllium decreased serum glucose and glycosylated hemoglobin significantly in diabetics as well.